top of page

 Example 1: From Anxiety Spiral to Confident Choice

 “One day,” Pooh recounted, “Piglet had to choose between a green scarf and a yellow one.
 You’d think he was defusing a bomb with how serious he looked!
-So we remembered your ‘Swerve’ tool.”
+So we remembered your Swerve Tool.”

-The next time Piglet’s thoughts started racing, he said “SWERVE,” which allowed him to pause, take a breath and regroup.
+The next time Piglet’s thoughts started racing, he said, “SWERVE.”

 Our Turn: